laminlabs/lamindb/docs/parquet.md

 execute_via: python
 ---

-# Query tables from storage
+# Query tables in storage

 This guide walks through querying tabular data stored as Parquet — streaming directly from disk or cloud storage with PyArrow, Polars, DuckDB, Iceberg, or LanceDB.